Best Practices for Node.js Security: Risks and Solutions

 Some developers consider Node.js to be a security threat due to the lack of default error handling, caused by platform construction.
 Errors or application failures can lead to server turnoffs.

-The following table reviews some of the open source components you can find in Node.js projects.
-These components consist of hidden license elements that can cause a Node security risk.
-Failure to comply with hidden open-source licenses elements can put a company at risk of legal actions.
+The following table reviews some of the open-source components you can find in Node.js projects.
+These components consist of hidden license elements that can cause a Node.js security risk.
+Failure to comply with hidden open-source license elements can put a company at risk of legal actions.

 Node.js security issues can expose you to attacks like code injection, man in the middle, and advanced persistent threats.
 Below is a brief review of the risks that may lead to these attacks, and possible solutions.

 3. Cross-Site Forgery Requests (CSFR)